sean01zhang/window-switcher/README.md

 ## Usage

-2. Use hotkey (option + tab) to open the window switcher.
-3. Type to search for a window, or use arrow keys to move your selection.
-4. Press `enter` to switch to the selected window.

-## Installation

-> Note:
+> **Note**
 >  - The app needs accessibility to get all windows and focus windows in the active space.
 >  - The app needs screen recording to get the window previews.

+1. Use hotkey (option + tab) to open the window switcher.
+2. Type to search for a window, or use arrow keys to move your selection.
+3. Press `enter` to switch to the selected window.

+## Installation

 ### Homebrew